MohdRas/docker-basics/README.md

       - code layer - code + configuration
       - build layer - tools & scripts to compile the application
       - run layer - runtime dependencies + configuration
-  - To package an application with all its dependencies & configuration.
+  - To package an application in a container with all its dependencies & configuration.
+  - With Containers, development & operations team work together to package application in a container.
   - Portable actifact(JAR/WAR + Database service + Instructions ).
 Development to Operations team.
 Operations team deploy the application.
       - Dependency versions conflicts.
       - Misunderstanding between development & operations team.
       - Textual guide for deployment about External Dependencies & configurations.
-      - With Containers, development & operations team work together to package application in a container.
   - Development & deployment of an application is more efficient now.
   - Development improvement - No need to follow different instructions to install applications ( DB ) for each OS & Application.
   - Deployment imporovement - No need to share steps to deploy it along with its artifact, dependencies and configuration.